 The ninth and tenth books of The Bible

 The first book tells the story of Samuel who is dedicated by his mother to the priesthood.
-He grows up to be the most important religious figure of his day and helps establish the Israelite kingship.
+He grows up to be the most important religious and political figure of his day, becoming the last shofet

 The second book tells of the kingship of David, Israel's greatest king and ancestor of Jesus.Joseph Heller